paulojqferreira/mavo-data/edx.md

 ...
 Mindset 4: build your personal brand & network
 ...
 Mindset 5 Own your development journey
 ...
 Mindset 6: **Do what you love**
+* IKIGAI: IKIGAI is the reason you get up every morning :-).
+*